GeorgSchulz/CommunityLab/README.md

 Each component can be deployed with Ansible Molecule on your local notebook using Docker Container and self signed certificates (see step 2).

 If you want to setup your own VMs for the IDE, you can use Terraform (Hetzner Cloud).
-The deployment process for Terraform is also tested using [Terratest](https://terratest.gruntwork.io/) (see step 3).
+The deployment process for Terraform is also tested with [Terratest](https://terratest.gruntwork.io/) (see step 3).

 If you want to use a different Cloud provider or On-Premises machines you can specify a custom Ansible inventory file (see step 4).